Cognitive-Behavioral Conjoint Therapy (CBCT) Project

 Project Methods: Participants will be 180 intent-to-treat couples in which one partner is a PTSD-positive Veteran.
 Couples will be randomly assigned to receive treatment through one of the three treatment delivery modalities: CBCT-OB, CBCT-HB or PFE.
 Assessments will be conducted at baseline, mid- and post-treatment, and 3- and 6-months post-treatment.
-The primary outcome variables of clinical efficacy will be measures of PTSD symptom severity, relationship distress and functional impairment.
-Secondary process outcomes will include measures of treatment retention, attendance, therapeutic alliance, and treatment satisfaction.
+The primary outcome variables of clinical efficacy will be measures of PTSD symptom severity, relationship distress, and functional impairment.
+Secondary outcome variables include PTSD diagnostic status, self- reported PTSD symptoms, depression, anger, and relationship conflict.
+Additionally, primary process outcomes will include measures of treatment retention, attendance, therapeutic alliance, and treatment satisfaction.
+Variability in scores for each of the primary and secondary outcome measures will be examined individually in a series of separate multilevel models.
 The results will provide evidence that can be used to further increase the clinical efficacy, ease of access to, and utilization of specialty PTSD treatment to Veterans and their families.

 Post Traumatic Stress Disorder Marital Therapy Veterans Telemedicine Couples Stress Disorders, Traumatic Stress Disorders, Post-Traumatic CBCT-Home Based (CBCT-HB) CBCT-Office Based (CBCT-OB) PTSD Family Education (PFE)